 In the age of the empowered consumer, unlimited access is not just a customer expectation.
 It's often a demand.
-Consumers want what they want when they want it, and they have unprecedented access these days to air their uncensored grievances in an unlimited number of public forums when they don't get their way.
+Consumers want what they want when they want it.
+From town hall meetings to street protests to Twitter rants, consumers have unprecedented access these days to air their uncensored grievances in an unlimited number of public forums.

-The most common reason for a consumer to take the time and make an effort to communicate with a company CEO is that any communication that reaches the CEO or the CEO's personal assistant will generally be noticed.
-It will get a response and hopefully get people in key positions to take action.
-Even the busiest and most important CEOs of the largest retailing companies tend to assume that any communication that manages to reach their desk, inbox, or social media account is important.
+The most common reason for a consumer to take the time to communicate with a company CEO is that any communication that reaches the CEO (or the CEO's personal assistant) will generally be noticed.
+Nine out of ten times it will receive a response and, hopefully, get people in key management positions to take action to resolve the problem.
+Even the busiest CEOs of the largest companies will assume that any communication that manages to reach their desk, inbox, or social media account is important enough to read.

-CEOs know that consumers like to feel important, and customers don't generally seek out retail company CEOs unless and until other employees have made them feel unimportant.
+CEOs understand that consumers like to feel important.
+And, a customer most likely won't reach out to a company CEO until they've already contacted other employees that have made them feel unimportant.

 Positive communications fielded by the CEO will often make it onto the corporate website, into employee HR files, and even into corporate training programs.
 If a message is particularly extraordinary or heart-wrenching, it might even find its way into a mass media marketing campaign starring the message sender.